Consumer Reports Magazines and Buying Guides

 - We keep two years of Consumer Reports magazine and Buying Guides at the Adult Services desk — just ask if you want to see them.
 (They cannot be checked out, and we do not currently have a copy machine.)

-- Search our magazine database (Masterfile Premier) for Consumer Reports articles on the products you are looking for.
-You can read, save, and print the PDF copies of articles.
-Login with your library card number.
+- If you want PDF copies of CR articles, search our magazine database (Masterfile Premier) for Consumer Reports articles on the products you are looking for.

 - Flipster (a digital magazine service) offers another way to view and browse current and past issues of Consumer Reports, Buying Guides, and Consumer Reports on Health.
 Login with your library card number.